Oil on fabric

 Gift of the Hanna Fund 1951.356

-Pissarro painted this monumental landscape when he was desperately poor and struggling to sell his paintings.
-It depicts a man slumbering in the sundappled backwoods of the Hermitage, a rural village near Pontoise, where the artist had been living since 1872.
-Restricting his pallette to pure hues, Pissarro applied brushstrokes in systematic diagonal patterns, producing an effect that he likened to knitting.
+Born to a French-Jewish family on St. Thomas island in the Caribbean, Pissarro painted this monumental landscape when he was desperately poor and struggling to sell his paintings.
+It depicts a man slumbering in the sun-dappled backwoods of the Hermitage, a rural village near Pontoise, where the artist had been living since 1872.
+Restricting his palette to pure hues, Pissarro applied brushstrokes in systematic diagonal patterns, producing an effect that he likened to knitting.
 This canvas was included in the fourth Impressionist exhibition of 1879.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.